Scarygami/location-history-json-converter/README.md

 to the full data object for easy access in local scripts.
 Just include the js file before your actual script.
 Only timestamp and location are included.

+#### jsonfull, jsfull
+These types essentially make a full copy of the entries in the original JSON File in json or js format.
+With the option of filtering start and end date this can be used to create a smaller file in iterative mode, that can then be handled without iterative mode (necessary for gpxtracks and the chronological option).

 ##### gpx
 GPS Exchange Format including location, timestamp, and accuracy/speed/altitude as available.